R friendly multi-threading in C++: Benchmarks

 Now suppose we want to compute a matrix of pair-wise Kendall's correlation coefficients.
 Kendall's $\tau$ is a popular rank-based measure of association.
 In contrast to Pearson's correlation, it measures monotonic (not just linear) dependence, but is computationally more complex; \proglang{R}'s implementation in \code{cor()} scales quadratically in the sample size $n$. \citet{knight1966computer} proposed an efficient algorithm based on a merge sort that scales $n \log n$ \citep[as implemented by][]{wdm}.
 As a downside, the correlation matrix can no longer be computed with matrix algebra; each coefficient $\tau_{i, j}$ must be considered separately.
 There are ${d \choose 2}$ unique pairs of variables $(i, j)$, $1 \le i < j \le d$.
 The coefficients are computed in a nested loop over $i$ and $j$, where we only parallelize the outer loop over $i$.

-This problem is quite different from the KDE benchmark.
+This problem is quite different from the kernel density estimation benchmark.
 First, the problem scales quadratically in the dimension $d$.
-And more importantly, the jobs are unbalanced: for each $i$, there are only $d - i$ iterations in the inner loop.
+And more importantly, the jobs are unbalanced: For each $i$, there are only $d - i$ iterations in the inner loop.
 Hence, iterations with small $i$ take longer than iterations with large $i$.
 The larger the dimension $d$, the larger the imbalance.

-Figure \ref{fig:benchKendall} shows the benchmark results.
-For $d = 10$, we observe that none of the parallel methods achieve a 4x speed-up.
+Figure~\ref{fig:benchKendall} shows the benchmark results.
+For $d = 10$, we observe that none of the parallel methods achieve a 4$\times$ speed-up.
 The reason is that the tasks are still rather small.
 Even for $n = 1\,000$, each iteration of the inner loop takes only a fraction of a millisecond.
 For such jobs, the parallelization overhead becomes visible. \code{parallelFor} is slowest among all methods.
 For sample sizes smaller than 500, it is hardly faster than the single threaded loop.
-Also OpenMP achieves less than a 2x improvement.
-Only \code{ThreadPool} and \code{RcppParallel} achieve an approximate 3x speed up.
+Also \pkg{OpenMP} achieves less than a 2$\times$ improvement.
+Only `\code{ThreadPool}' and \pkg{RcppParallel} achieve an approximate 3$\times$ speed up.
 Their scheduling appears to better compensate the imbalance of the problem.

 For $d = 100$, the picture is quite different.
 The \RcppThread functions are faster than their competitors: roughly twice as fast as \pkg{OpenMP} and $10\%$ faster than \pkg{RcppParallel}.
-Furthermore, it gives an approximate 4x speed up, indicating an optimal use of resources.
+Furthermore, it gives an approximate 4$\times$ speed up, indicating an optimal use of resources.